Autopawn/geoloc/README.md

 This will create the file `cases/test_prob.txt` with a generic definition of the problem.

-To create a definition of the problem that can be used as input for `geoloc`, you use te translator:
+To create a definition of the problem that can be used as input for `geoloc`, you use the translator:

 ```bash
 $ python3 tools/prob_translator.py cases/test_prob.txt geoloc cases/test_geoloc_prob.txt